 - Follow safe food and water precautions when eating off the ship at ports of call.

-- Use measures to prevent insect bites during port visits, especially in malaria- or dengue-endemic areas or in areas where outbreaks of vectorborne diseases, such as chikungunya and Zika, are occurring.
+- Use measures to prevent insect bites during port visits, especially in malaria- or dengue-endemic areas or areas where outbreaks of vectorborne diseases, such as chikungunya and Zika, are occurring.

 - Use sun protection.

 - Maintain good fluid intake, but avoid excessive alcohol consumption.

 - Avoid contact with ill people.